MATHS 1013 - Mathematics IM

 Learning & Teaching Activities

-Learning & Teaching ModesThis course relies on lectures to guide students through the material, tutorial classes to provide students with small group and individual assistance, and a sequence of written and online assignments to provide formative assessment opportunities for students to practice techniques and develop their understanding of the course.
+Learning & Teaching ModesThis course relies on lecture videos to guide students through the material, tutorial classes to provide students with small group and individual assistance, and a sequence of written and online assignments to provide formative assessment opportunities for students to practise techniques and develop their understanding of the course.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.